holstonia-investigations/holstonia-investigations/research.md

 ### Methods
 *Defining how anomalous claims can be studied under real-world conditions.*
+Before a field can interpret its observations, it must first understand the instruments through which observation occurs.
 These papers describe the operational practices of the Holstonia framework.

 Topics include: